pulumi/docs/content/blog/deploying-a-pern-stack-application-to-aws/index.md

 });
 ```

-With the basic infrastructure and provider finished, we can now write the code that deploys our application to ECS.
-As mentioned before, we will use Pulumi Crosswalk, a collection of libraries that use automatic well-architected best practices to make common infrastructure-as-code tasks in AWS easier and more secure.
+With the basic infrastructure and provider completed, we can write the application deployment code to ECS.
+We will use Pulumi Crosswalk, which is a collection of libraries that makes common infrastructure-as-code tasks in AWS easier and more secure by using well-architected best practices automatically.

-The first item we set up will be the server.
-The Network Listener is assigned the same port that the server is configured for, which in our case is 5000.
-A set of environment variables representing our PostgreSQL connection credentials are given directly to the `awsx.ecs.FargateService`.
-In the end, what would have otherwise been over 150 lines of code can be done in just under 20.
+We'll first set up the server.
+The Network Listener is assigned the same port that the server, which is, in our case, port 5000.
+A set of environment variables representing our PostgreSQL connection credentials are passed directly to the `awsx.ecs.FargateService`.
+With AWS Crosswalk, what would have been over 150 lines of code is reduced to just under 20 lines of code.

 ```typescript
 const serversideListener = new awsx.elasticloadbalancingv2.NetworkListener("server-side-listener", { port: 5000 });